 |Norwegian (Bokmål and Nynorsk)||Kven Finnish||Serbo-Croatian|

 Did you enjoy learning about all these interesting languages?
 I personally am fascinated by the fact that one language can have two different writing systems, the same as the Malay language.
-Now if you enjoyed this post and would like to get more interesting language tips for over 60+ foreign languages, then we highly recommend that you check out our language tips post here.
+Now, if you enjoyed this post and would like to get more fascinating language tips for over 60+ foreign languages, then we highly recommend that you check out our language tips.

 If you want to learn standard Norwegian, you can immediately start now by downloading Ling App.
 Learning Norwegian can be easy if just follow the steps given to you by Ling App.
 It can help you with your pronunciation, Norwegian words and vocab, common phrases, and many more.